akeneo/pim-api-docs/content/apps/create-app-in-php.md

 # Create an App

-*You want to create a new App.*

-In this tutorial, we will provide a step by step guide, with examples in PHP, on how to implement the parts of your App required for the activation process based on OAuth2 with Authorization Code.
+In this tutorial, we will provide a guide, with examples in PHP, on how to implement the parts of your App required for the activation process based on OAuth 2.0 with Authorization Code.
 At the end of this tutorial, your App will receive an Access Token and will be able to call the REST API of a PIM.

 ::: warning